 It is often my goal in my practice to point out how amazingly intricate the body is.
 Each region is built and designed for a specific use.
 If one area or region is needing additional help, another nearby body part can support and stabilize that region with applying additional load and tension.

-Focusing today on the pain that wraps around your elbow to the back of your elbow, it is my goal to point out that the side-to-side wrist stabilizers load into the triceps.
-With this said, strengthening your triceps will help stabilize and balance the wrist.
 The most important take away is that if you feel like you need to cheat, step back and take a break.
 You’re either climbing TOO hard OR not taking enough rest.

 I bring this up because information is power.
 Ensure you are using your best mechanics while climbing to decrease your risk factors of injury.
-We'll delve into how that thumb is related to your wrist pain and pulley injury next time.